Focusing ZEISS DSLR Lenses For Peak Performance PART ONE: The Challenges

 The rearward arc of field curvature can be seen cutting through the sand.

-Challenge #5: focus can change aperture (FOCUS SHIFT)
+Challenge #5: Focus Shift – focus can alter when changing aperture

 Most of the ZEISS DSLR lens line has little or no focus shift, but the classic lens designs like the ZEISS Planar T* 1,4/50 and ZEISS Planar T* 1,4/85 have spherical aberration and hence significant focus shift (the high performance Milvus 1.4/50 and Milvus 1.4/85 designs eliminate focus shift as a concern).